dotnet/docs/docs/csharp/how-to/concatenate-multiple-strings.md

 ## `String.Concat` or `String.Join`

 Another option to join strings from a collection is to use <xref:System.String.Concat%2A?displayProperty=nameWithType> method.
-Use <xref:System.String.Join%2A?displayProperty=nameWithType> method if source strings should be separated by a delimiter.
+Use <xref:System.String.Join%2A?displayProperty=nameWithType> method if a delimiter should separate source strings.
 The following code combines an array of words using both methods:

 :::code language="csharp" interactive="try-dotnet-method" source="../../../samples/snippets/csharp/how-to/strings/Concatenate.cs" id="Snippet5":::